Navigating Export Regulations for Gummy Supplements to International Markets

 5. Import Licenses, Duties, and Customs

-• Importer of Record: You will typically need a licensed importer or distributor in the destination country to handle customs clearance.
+• Importer of Record: You'll need a licensed importer or distributor in the destination country to handle customs clearance.

 • Product Registration: Some countries require pre-market notification or full registration of dietary supplements with a national health authority.

-• Documentation: A complete set of documents-including a commercial invoice, packing list, certificate of analysis (CoA), certificate of origin, and any required health certificates-is mandatory for customs.
+• Documentation: You'll need a commercial invoice, packing list, certificate of analysis (CoA), certificate of origin, and any required health certificates for customs.

-• Duties and Taxes: Be prepared for applicable import duties, value-added tax (VAT), or other tariffs, which vary by country and product classification.
+• Duties and Taxes: Factor in applicable import duties, value-added tax (VAT), or other tariffs, which vary by country and product classification.

 Partnering for Export Success